Jogeshwar1806/WanderLust/README.md

-# WonderLust 🌍✨
+# WanderLust 🌍✨
-**WonderLust** is a travel planner web application designed to help clients plan their trips seamlessly.
-Whether you're organizing a quick weekend getaway or a month-long adventure, WonderLust will assist you with itinerary management, destination exploration, and personalized travel recommendations.
+**WanderLust** is a travel planner web application designed to help clients plan their trips seamlessly.
+Whether you're organizing a quick weekend getaway or a month-long adventure, WanderLust will assist you with itinerary management, destination exploration, and personalized travel recommendations.

 ## Features
 - **Custom Itinerary Planning**: Easily create, edit, and share travel plans.